gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 >
 > - A bias towards the domain makes the interface more complicated.
 >
-> - Designing the interface last will cause it to be confusing and unfriendly.
+> - To preserve a sound Interface, we might have to make ugly adjustments in the layers above the domain.
 >
 > - Thinking about usage last will cause us to build features nobody will ever use.
 (YAGNI[^YAGNI])
 >